H0lmmes/Vteams/README.md

 This project is intended for:

-- Authorized research
+- Authorized security research
-- Testing in owned environments
+- Testing in controlled environments
 - Educational purposes

 Unauthorized use may be illegal.